Here is a breakdown of the incredible first GTA 5 gameplay trailer.

 The trailer also shows us how fluid it is when you are switching between the three (Michael, Fanklin and Trevor) protagonists in the game, and taught us that the narrative is transformed into one story, and the structure of individual missions.
 We will be able to cut between vantage points to gain advantage over the enemies.
 Although I loved the missions in previous GTA games, many, if not most, felt repetitive.

-Here are two gifs showing the fluid character switching in GTA V: (Note: Sorry for not just embedding them. too many gifs would cause the page to freeze)
+Here is a video showing the fluid character switching in GTA V: (Note: Sorry for not just embedding them. too many gifs would cause the page to freeze)

 This time around, Rockstar is promising more diversity and intensity in missions, so if you replay the game, you won't have the same result when you replay a certain mission.
 I just hope that we won't be forced to switch characters, and if we want to stick with one, we can do just that.
 After all, isn't the GTA series all about freedom?
 I also noticed that each character has stats that make them useful for different scenarios, a few of the categories included breath, shooting and special.